aweeraman/blog/posts/google-app-engine-apns.md

 ![Bundle Id](/images/google-app-engine-apns/apns-bundle-id.png)

-**Create a new push certificate**
+### Create a new push certificate

 Now, navigate to the certificates section, and create a new one.
 During creation, select the combo box as indicated below:

 ![Development certificate](/images/google-app-engine-apns/apns-development-certificate.png)

 Next, select the app Id created earlier and when prompted, upload the Certificate Signing Request created earlier.
 If all goes well, the certificate will be generated.
 Download this certificate, and double click it to open it in the KeyChain tool.
 You would see the private key with the common name that you entered earlier when you expand the certificate.
-Remember to note that the certificate name is prefixed with “Apple Development IOS Push Services”.
-Select both the certificate and the key, right click and “Export 2 items”.
-It will prompt you to enter the KeyChain password and will generate a .p12 file that you will need later to configure the server side provider.** Generate a provisioning profile**
+Remember to note that the certificate name is prefixed with "Apple Development IOS Push Services".
+Select both the certificate and the key, right click and "Export 2 items".
+It will prompt you to enter the KeyChain password and will generate a .p12 file that you will need later to configure the server side provider.

+### Generate a provisioning profile

 The last step in this process is to generate a provisioning profile so that you can deploy the app on to the device.
 In the devices section of the portal, create a new device and enter the 40-character device Id you get from iTunes or the Xcode Organizer.
 Head over to the Provisioning Profiles section and create a new profile.
-Remember to select “iOS App Development as shown below:
+Remember to select "iOS App Development as shown below:

 ![Provisioning profile](/images/google-app-engine-apns/apns-provisioning-profile.png)

 In the next screens, select the App Id, device and certificate created in the previous steps to create the provisioning profile.
 Download the profile and drag it onto the profiles section of the Xcode organizer.

 Now the painful part is done.
-Time to do some real work.** 2 — Create the web service**
+Time to do some real work.

+## 2 — Create the web service

 A pre-requisite for this tutorial is Google App Engine, and getting a service up and running on it.
 If you haven’t done that before, follow the steps outlined in the [getting started page](https://developers.google.com/appengine/docs/java/gettingstarted/) and it should give you a good idea on how to work on this platform.
 It comes with good Eclipse integration so it should be a snap to get setup.